Tanmoy095/FleetToll-Engine/Readme.md

 - Point to code that shows practical skills: producer/consumer wiring, simple service boundaries, and portability of `types` package.
 - Explain trade-offs and the concrete steps you'd make to productionize the system.
 - Offer a 2–3 minute live demo using the `obu` simulator and the aggregator `/invoice` endpoint.

----

-If you want, I can now:

-- add a `.env.example` file to the repo,
-- create Dockerfiles for each service and a full `docker-compose.yml` to run the entire stack,
-- or implement persistence in `aggregator` and a small integration test harness.

-Which of these should I do next?